satellite-image-deep-learning/techniques/README.md

 # Deploying models to production
 This section discusses how to get a trained machine learning & specifically deep learning model into production.
 For an overview on serving deep learning models checkout [Practical-Deep-Learning-on-the-Cloud](https://github.com/PacktPublishing/-Practical-Deep-Learning-on-the-Cloud).
 There are many options if you are happy to dedicate a server, although you may want a GPU for batch processing.
 For serverless consider AWS lambda.

+## Model optimisation for deployment
+The general approaches are outlined in [this article from NVIDIA](https://developer.nvidia.com/blog/preparing-models-for-object-detection-with-real-and-synthetic-data-and-tao-toolkit/) which discusses fine tuning a model pre-trained on synthetic data (Rareplanes) with 10% real data, then pruning the model to reduce its size, before quantizing the model to improve inference speed.
+Training notebook [here](https://github.com/aireveries/rareplanes-tlt)

 ## Rest API on dedicated server
 A common approach to serving up deep learning model inference code is to wrap it in a rest API.
 The API can be implemented in python (flask or FastAPI), and hosted on a dedicated server e.g. EC2 instance.
 Note that making this a scalable solution will require significant experience.